What Do You Do If Your Dachshund Has Allergies?

 When sneezing does not work, your dog’s respiratory system may produce mucus in an attempt to mobilize allergens out of the respiratory tract.
 As a result, you may hear a wheezing sound and observe watery eyes or nose.
 Worse, your doxie may have difficulty breathing.

 Sneezing, as a sign of allergy, can be caused by a wide range of factors.
 For example, if your dog has a seasonal allergy, it could be due to environmental pollutants such as pollen, mold, ragweed, and various types of grass.

 Moreover, there might also be some allergens in your home.
 These may include dust, carpet powder, indoor cleaning products, perfume, and various industrial chemicals.

 Vomiting and diarrhea are more likely to be a sign that your cute dachshund has food allergies.
-If you notice your dog has a watery stool for more than three times a day and has this symptom for more than 24 hours, you need to see your vet.
+If you notice your dog has a watery stool more than three times a day, for more than 24 hours, your dog needs to go to urgent care.

 In addition to diarrhea, allergies can cause your dog to have frequent bouts of vomiting.
 Your pooch’s system will do whatever it can to remove the allergens.
 If they can’t remove the allergens in their body, more serious symptoms will appear.

 If your pooch shows signs of dehydration including sunken eyeballs, breathing issues, and dry oral cavities, go to the vet as soon as you can.

 Prevention is key.
 To prevent allergies, identify the symptoms.
 Most importantly, talk to your veterinarian and get an allergy prevention regimen set up for your dog.
 Other things you can do include adding dog food specifically designed for dogs with allergies.